Miro (wrestler): United States Champion (2014–2015)

-Love triangle and The League of Nations (2015–2016)
+The League of Nations (2015–2016)

-Rusev failed to regain the championship the following month at Extreme Rules in a Russian Chain match; during the match, Lana garnered a positive reaction from the crowd, leading to Rusev banishing her from ringside and causing dissension between the two.
-Rusev lost to Cena once more at Payback on May 17, 2015, in an "I Quit" match after Lana conceded the match on his behalf.
+Rusev failed to regain the championship the following month at Extreme Rules on April 26 in a Russian Chain match; during the match, Lana garnered a positive reaction from the crowd, leading to Rusev banishing her from ringside and causing dissension between the two.
+Rusev lost to Cena once more at Payback on May 17 in an "I Quit" match after Lana conceded the match on his behalf.
 The three pay-per-view losses in a row irreversibly damaged the air of power Rusev had built up, leading to TheSportster labeling it as a burial.
-On the post-Payback episode of Raw on May 18, 2015, Rusev ended his affiliation with Lana, who slapped him in response.
+On the May 18 episode of Raw, Rusev ended his affiliation with Lana, who slapped him in response.
 On the May 25 episode of Raw, Rusev reverted to being billed from Bulgaria and began carrying the flag of Bulgaria to ringside.
 Later that same evening, Rusev unsuccessfully attempted to reconcile with Lana.
-Three days later on SmackDown, Rusev suffered a fractured foot in a bout with Ryback, rendering him unable to compete in the Elimination Chamber match for the vacant Intercontinental Championship at Elimination Chamber.
+Three days later on SmackDown, Rusev suffered a fractured foot in a bout with Ryback, rendering him unable to compete in the Elimination Chamber match for the vacant Intercontinental Championship at Elimination Chamber on May 31.
 Despite his injury, Rusev still appeared on television and made further attempts to reconcile with Lana.
 Lana then began a storyline relationship with Dolph Ziggler, while Summer Rae began an alliance with Rusev.
 On the June 29 episode of Raw, Rusev and Rae confronted Lana and Ziggler, leading to a fight between Rae and Lana.
 On the July 6 episode of Raw, Rusev and Rae once again confronted the couple, which turned out to be a ruse, as Rusev viciously attacked Ziggler after hitting him with his crutch and removed his ankle brace, revealing that his foot injury had healed.
 The attack resulted in Ziggler sustaining a bruised trachea in storyline and out of action indefinitely.